necolas/react-native-web/packages/docs/src/pages/docs/components/view.md

 {% call macro.prop('hrefAttrs', '?Object') %}
 If `href` is defined, this prop defines related attributes to include on the anchor (e.g., `download`, `rel`, `target`) which may modify its behavior.
 {% endcall %}

+{% call macro.prop('lang', '?string') %}
+Equivalent to [HTMLElement.lang](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/lang).
+This prop is used to infer writing direction if no `dir` is set.
+{% endcall %}

 {% call macro.prop('nativeID', '?string') %}